MHMALEK/inkitt-frontend-challenge/README.md

 │ ├── mock-server: the mocke server util to handle mock data in app

-│ ├── providers # main app providers (inclduing error provider. error-handler for my project is often use for a source of error handling for all error happening in project. app provider to handle the app start configs and actions. data provider to add redux or any data-provider might be needed)
+│ ├── providers # main app providers (inclduing error provider, app provider for config splash and init data and data provider to add redux or any data-provider might be needed)

 │ ├── services # main services of project. here is just an simulator of api call.